newsuk/checkout-e2e-tech-test/README.md

 # Checkout E2E Tech Test

-This repository contains an end-to-end (E2E) test suite for conducting a technical interview.
-The application is built using [Vite](https://vite.dev/) and tests use the [Playwright](https://playwright.dev/) testing framework.
+This repository contains an E2E test suite for conducting a technical interview.
+The application is built using [Vite](https://vite.dev/) and E2E tests use [Playwright](https://playwright.dev/).

+## Application fundamentals

 The application is a simple account creation form with a number of input fields and a submit button.

-On submission of the form, validation checks will mark invalid inputs as incorrect.
-On successful submission of the form, an account created confirmation message will be displayed.
+On submission of the form, validation checks will mark incorrect inputs as invalid.
 The input fields have the following validation checks:

 - firstname: any non-null string
 - lastname: any non-null string
 - email: valid email string passing the regex `/^[^\s@]+@[^\s@]+\.[^\s@]+$/`
 - password: string between 6 and 20 characters

+On successful submission of the form, an account created confirmation message will be displayed.

 If on successful submission of the form, the email contains `news.co.uk`, an error message will be shown stating the account could not be created.
-A retry link will be displayed. allowing the user to restart the account set up process.
+A retry link will be displayed. allowing the user to restart the process.

 ## Getting started